 - Gigabit network card

-- $19 usd.
+- $19 USD.

-Feeling the buyers remorse already.
+Feeling the buyer’s remorse already.

 After receiving this board we really wanted to get the WI-Fi/Bluetooth expansion card onto this unit because of the android OS.
 It turns out that you actually can’t get the WI-fi/Bluetooth function alone for Pine 64.
 Only if we buy another board would it get that functionality.
 It’s a shame that the Pine website does not allow the option to buy expansions for this unit even after the site touts that it’s “fully expandable”.
 You have to buy your expansions right away or else you’re screwed.
 Although it wasn’t explained all that well during the kick-starter process apparently people which got the advertised $15 pine boards cannot use the Android 5.0 operating systems on their boards due to the limited 512mb of ram.
-The reasons for us getting this little board is for the possibility of running a blender render farm.
-Which does not require the unit to be in any graphical mode so long as it can run headless mode.
+The reason for us getting this little board is for the possibility of running a blender render farm.
+Which does not require the unit to be in any graphical mode so long as it can run headless mode?
 It will eventually be a project to do with ALL of the Pi-like boards I have purchased throughout the years.

 Closer look of the Pine A64